hpcaitech/ColossalAI/applications/ColossalChat/README.md

 ### RLHF Training Stage1 - Supervised Instructs Tuning

 Stage1 is supervised instructs fine-tuning (SFT).
 This step is a crucial part of the RLHF training process, as it involves training a machine learning model using human-provided instructions to learn the initial behavior for the task at hand.
 Here's a detailed guide on how to SFT your LLM with ColossalChat.
-More detais can be found in [./example/README.md](./examples/README.md)
+More details can be found in [./example/README.md](./examples/README.md)

 #### Step 1: Data Collection
 The first step in Stage 1 is to collect a dataset of human demonstrations of the following format.